kubernetes-sigs/apiserver-builder-alpha/docs/concepts/api_building_overview.md

 on the Object during creation.
 This will cause a DeletionTimestamp to be set on the object when it is deleted, resulting in the Reconcile method being invoked.

+### Using API extensions to manage resources external to the cluster

+Controllers may also reconcile Kubernetes APIs with external resources, such as resources hosted by a cloud provider.
+When managing these sorts of a resources, a finalizer must be used to clean up after the Kubernetes object is deleted.

 ### End to end Deployment example

 The following is a diagram of the storage - reconciliation interactions for creating a new Deployment.